WHO CAN APPLY

 Most TAC grants are geared to organizations.
 However, there are also opportunities for professional individual applicants who reside in Tennessee.

-- Professional individual artists may apply for Individual Artist Fellowships and Professional Development Support grants.
+- Professional individual artists may apply for Individual Artist Fellowships, Professional Development Support, and Special Opportunities grants.

 - Professional individual arts administrators may apply for Professional Development Support and Arts Education Teacher Incentive grants.